test-full-band/test-full-band.github.io/pages/vtest/vtest_Quants2D.md

 This test pattern displays two dimensional quantization grid.
 On the horizontal axis there is luma (Y' channel) with 30 evenly spaced steps of 1 LSB (least significant bit).
-On the vertical axis there is chroma (C'b or C'r channel) whit 15 evenly spaced steps of the same 1 LSB per step, other chroma channel is fixed at its corresponding achromatic value.
+On the vertical axis there is chroma (C'b or C'r channel) with 15 evenly spaced steps of the same 1 LSB per step, other chroma channel is fixed at its corresponding achromatic value.
 There are markings on edges of the screen that show where the steps are